 Addressing Mental Abuse in the Workplace

 When you think of abuse, you may think only of physical actions.
-Mental abuse is also a reality, however.
-If it happens in your workplace, you will need to take several steps to address it as you create a healthy work environment.
+Mental abuse is also a reality, and if it happens in your workplace you will need to take several steps to address it while creating a healthy environment.

 Workplace mental abuse shows up in many forms.
-The abuse can be overt and outward or manifest itself in less obvious ways, and it can be directed to co-workers, subordinates or clients.
-It may also permeate the entire workplace culture or only show up in certain situations.
-Examples include:
+The abuse can be overt and outward or manifest in less obvious ways, and it can be directed at co-workers, subordinates, or clients.

 • Swearing